m4v/RCSBuildAid/README.txt

 Controls
 ~~~~~~~~

-The controls use are the same of the translation flight controls:
+The controls use are the same of the translation flight controls, with the
+default game settings:

 H : Set RCS forces to move forward.
 N : Set RCS forces to move backwards.